phetsims/vector-addition/doc/model.md

 To manipulate vectors:

-* add/remove vectors by dragging them between the toolbox and the graph
+* add/remove vectors by dragging them between the toolbox and the scene
-* move a vector by dragging its tail (constrained to the graph's grid)
+* move a vector by dragging its tail (constrained to the scene's grid)
-* scale or rotate a vector by dragging its tip (constrained to the graph's grid)
+* scale or rotate a vector by dragging its tip (constrained to the scene's grid)
 * component vectors cannot be directly manipulated

 There are 2 "snap modes" that determine which vector quantities snap to integer values.
 Selection of the snap mode is